How Much Does Etsy Take? (sale Ending Soon!)

 Example:

-Let’s say you list 10 unique items in your shop.
-Your initial listing fee cost will be: 10 items * $0.20 USD/item = $2.00 USD.
-If none of those items sell in four months, you’ll be charged another $2.00 USD to renew them.
+Say you list 10 unique items in your shop—that’s 10 × $0.20 = $2 upfront.
+If none sell in four months, you’ll pay another $2 to renew and keep them live.

 Transaction Fees

-Etsy charges a transaction fee on each sale.
-As of 2024, the transaction fee is 6.5% of the total sale amount.
-This includes the item price plus any shipping and gift wrapping charges.
+Etsy charges a transaction fee on every sale you make.
+As of 2026, that’s 6.5% of the total sale amount, covering your item price plus shipping and any gift wrapping.

 Example:

-You sell a necklace for $50.00 USD.
-The buyer pays $5.00 USD for shipping.
-Your transaction fee will be calculated on the total amount of $55.00 USD.
+Say you sell a necklace for $50 USD.
+The buyer pays $5 USD for shipping.
+Your transaction fee gets calculated on the full $55 USD.

 Payment Processing Fees